 4.1 The Club shall have all the powers conferred by section 25 of the Associations Incorporation Act 1985 (SA) (refer to Schedule 1).

 The Club shall consist of persons who are properly affiliated to the Club, willing to adopt and conform to its Constitution and by-laws.

-a) Any person over the age of 18 years (as of the 1st of April of the relevant year) can apply for primary membership by filling in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
+a) Any person at and over the age of 19 years (as of the 31st of December of the relevant year will be granted full membership by filling in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
 The Committee reserves the right to accept or reject any such application.

-b) Primary membership shall lapse on the 31st March each year and may be renewed by paying the relevant fees.
+b) Full membership shall lapse on the 31st March each year and may be renewed by paying the relevant fees.

 5.2 Junior membership

-a) Any person under the age of 18 years (as of the 1st of April of the relevant year) can apply for junior membership by filling in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
+a) Any person under the age of 19 years (as of the 31st of December of the relevant year) will be granted junior membership by filling in the appropriate form and paying the relevant fees, as determined by the Committee from time to time.
 The Committee reserves the right to accept or reject any such application.

 b) Junior membership shall lapse on the 31st March each year and may be renewed by paying the relevant fees, provided that the person still satisfies the age requirement in clause 5.2(a) above.